Rockin’ Romance and Local Legends (Hour 2)

 He says, it's a song about a lost love, though I dream in vain.

-In my heart, there will always remain my Stardust melody, the melody of love's refrain.
+In my heart, there will always remain my stardust melody, the melody of love's refrain.

-the song, not steady Eddie talking to me.
+That was the song, not steady Eddie talking to me.

-I listen to it many, many times.
+I listened to it many, many times.

-I recommend people listen to their favorite songs over and over.
+recommend people listen to their favorite songs over and over.

 It's easy on YouTube until they know the lyrics and the melody by heart and the song and emotion become ingrained into your brain.